 You might say, for example: “The company is trying to make JUULing cool so you’ll get hooked and buy more JUUL pods.
 But shouldn’t you be the master of your own body and health?
 You’re the one who makes the decision about what goes in.”

 About a month after she banned vaping, text messages on her teens’ phones clued Williams in to the fact that they were vaping again.
 Determined to stop them, she ordered nicotine urine tests on Amazon and tested each teen daily until they were clean.
 Since then, she’s been randomly testing them a few times a month.

 Parents can feel lost and even a little desperate when it comes to stopping vaping.
 But the American Lung Association cautions against this kind of screening.
 Instead they favor education, consistent parent-teen communication, positive support, and parents connecting teens with intervention or cessation programs.

 This is Quitting is a smoking cessation program developed by Truth Initiative in collaboration with Mayo Clinic that offers a texting program to help quit e-cigarettes.
-Teens can enroll by texting “QUIT” to 706-222-QUIT.
+Young people looking to join the program can text DITCHVAPE to 88709 for free and anonymous help quitting.
 The program delivers tailored messages via text that give age-appropriate quitting advice.